robang74/roberto-a-foglietta/321-wwz-simply-explained-for-dummies.md

 This way of doing offer me three main advantages, the first is quick in provide academic/enciclopedical knowledge like adding notes.
 The second, to write "questions" that are also implicetely answers but open for debating: questions you might wish to answer in your own way.
 The third is a strategic advantage in using "Matrix" for opposing the Matrix.

-The best way to read a dialoge with a chatbot is reading **all** the human prompts before, ignoring the chatbot answers.
+The best way to read a dialogue with a chatbot is reading **all** the human prompts before, ignoring the chatbot answers.
 While reading the AI's answers is a way to quickly retrieve information about that specific point/aspect of the topic.
 Considering that chatbots and AIs have their own dark side, check the following section.

 ---